suryakantamangaraj/ShaktiSDK/README.md

 ### Prerequisites ###

-To use this SDK, you will need the following OS/software available on your machine:
+To use this SDK, you will need the following OS and software packages available on your machine:

 * OS = Ubuntu 16.04
 * To solve software dependencies, copy paste the below command in terminal and press enter.